INTERACTIVE DEMOS

 testManager is a module-level singleton.
 If you collect tests more than once on the same page, call testManager.clearTests() between runs.

-Node guard — importing this entry from a Node runtime throws immediately, pointing you to the main @dannysir/js-te entry (or the js-te CLI):
+Node guard — in a Node runtime this entry resolves to a guard build; calling any of its exports throws, pointing you to the main @dannysir/js-te entry (or the js-te CLI):

 @dannysir/js-te/browser cannot be used in a Node.js runtime.